If you’re not ready to move off-grid and get really good at making fires (hi, nomads!), energy saving tips need to be a little more practical.

 - Read the weather report.
 If you’ve got solar panels and the sun’s shining tomorrow, see how many appliances you can use to make best use of the electricity you’re generating for free.

-- Turn things off at the switch.
+- Turn off things at the switch.
 Is it annoying?
 Yes.
 Will it make a difference?
 Also yes.

 - Power (saving) in numbers.
-One reader said they compare power bills with their neighbours and whoever has the highest usage each quarter buys everyone else dinner.
+One reader said they compare bills with their neighbours and whoever has the highest usage each quarter buys everyone else dinner.
 Sometimes victory is sweet, sometimes it tastes like pizza.

 - Vacuum your refrigerator coils.
 This tip wins the prize for being the least exciting, but it’ll help your fridge release heat more efficiently.